Saving Your Sex Life When You're Depressed

 How to keep your sex life -- and relationship -- alive when you're dealing with depression.

 Work With Your Doctor

 Antidepressant drug side effects can be tied to the dose prescribed.
-So sometimes simply lowering the dose will treat the depression without blocking sexual desire, says Goodwin, who has worked with the drug companies Schering-Plough, Pfizer, and Astra-Zeneca UK.
+So sometimes simply lowering the dose will treat the depression without blocking sexual desire, says Goodwin.

 But don't tweak the dose yourself.
 Talk with your doctor if you have sexual side effects from antidepressants (or any other drug).